 1. Edward “Jake” Wagner, 26

-Edward “Jake” Wagner — the 24-year-old who fathered a daughter with Hannah Rhoden and is one of four people investigators want more information about after the murders of Rhoden and seven others in Pike County — had nothing to do with the April 22, 2016, massacre, his grandmother said.
+Edward “Jake” Wagner is the 26-year-old who fathered a daughter with Hanna Rhoden.
+He is one of four people investigators wanted more information about after the murders of Rhoden and seven others in Pike County.

-Ohio Attorney General Mike DeWine has not named any of the Wagners as suspects in the case.
-But he’s asked the public to cough up more information about Jake Wagner, his mother Angela Wagner, 46, his father, George “Billy” Wagner III, 46, and brother George Wagner IV, 25.
-All, he said, are believed to live in Alaska.
+In April 2017, Ohio Attorney General Mike DeWine had not named any of the Wagners as suspects in the case.
+But he asked the public to cough up more information about the family, who lived in Alaska at the time.

 DeWine’s request was met with so many calls to Alaska authorities, the Anchorage Police Department begged residents to stop calling.